Menu

 Stephen Barber

 I have been a Parent Governor since the start of 2019.
-Currently both of my sons attends the school.
-They both really enjoy going to school there and have been made to feel very welcome.
+Currently my youngest son attends the school.
+He really enjoys going to school there and has been made to feel very welcome.
 Being a parent governor is important to me because I am interested in the schools future not only for my own sons but for the community and future pupils.
 It is a great school and I want to see it succeed in the future.

 As the parent of a children attending St Mary's, I became interested in becoming a parent governor for many reasons.
 I have a keen interest in my child's education and also understanding the school environment as a whole.
 I volunteer regularly in school and feel this gives me an excellent insight into the dedication and values of everyone involved.
 I am proud to take on this role and I hope to give a positive contribution to the future of the school and ensure that all children feel that they are supported to gain the most from their early school years.